gzavo/CS_Assignment_old/solution_.md

 ![amazing](amazing.png)

 *This plot shows some correlation between Dutch beer consumption (pro 1000 helicopters) and something, which is called WO.
-This does not allow the writer to speculate about any relationships of these two phenomena, hence no conclusions can be driven.*
+This does not allow the writer to speculate about any relationships of these two phenomena, hence no conclusions can be drawn.*